 Sitting in the audience as the actors rise for their final bow, one questions the belief that Coward’s play depicts a society much more constrained and regulated than ours.
 Private Lives humbles us and reminds us that, though society has evolved, it has also remained just the same.

-Private Lives is on at the Gielgud Theatre until 21st September 2013; for further information or to book visit here.
+Private Lives is at the Gielgud Theatre until 21st September 2013.
+For further information or to book visit the show’s website here.

 Watch actor, Toby Stephens, speak about the production here: